hackman/HighAvailabilityWorkshop/corosync+pacemaker/Tutorial.md

 Congratulations you have successfully configured your corosync and pacemaker.

-You can easily vew the current status by issuing any of these commands:
+You can easily vew the current status by issuing any of these shell commands:
 ```
-  crm status
+  # crm status
-  crm_mond -Arf
+  # crm_mond -Arf
 ```